collective live+work spaces

 Works

 Would be easily phased, and could commence with only slightly more capital than the purchase price.
-Almost fully functional delivery could be acheived with 180k capital, which excludes replacing the windows, and excluding a few rooms until enough members have bought-in.
+Almost fully functional delivery could be acheived with 180k capital, which excludes replacing the windows, and a few rooms until enough members have bought-in.

 Slabs appear to be max span beam-block (7.5m), or perhaps I-beams, so no load bearing walls greatly facilitating fitout.